youngboy/engine-docs/source/schema-history.md

 apollo schema:check --apiKey="<ENGINE_API_KEY>" --endpoint="http://localhost:4000/graphql"
 ```

-When running this command, replace the `<ENGINE_API_KEY>` with the API key from your service in Engine, and replace the URL with the location of a GraphQL endpoint running the new schema.
+When running this command, replace the `<ENGINE_API_KEY>` with the API key from your service in Apollo Engine, and replace the URL with the location of a GraphQL endpoint running the new schema.

-Engine will report back three types of changes:
+Apollo Engine will report back three types of changes:

 1. **Failure:** either the schema is not valid, or current client usage will break with these changes
 2. **Warning:** there are potential problems that may come from this change, but no clients are immediately impacted
 3. **Notice:** this change is safe to make and will not break any current usage

-The more usage information that Engine has through [reporting performance metrics](./performance.html), the better the report of these changes will become.
+The more usage information that Apollo Engine has through [reporting performance metrics](./performance.html), the better the report of these changes will become.

 ![Schema Check View](./img/schema-history/schema-check.png)